Abortion in Latin American: Four women’s voices | Malay Mail

 “I was lucky that I didn’t have to listen (to talk of homemade methods) using parsley and a knitting needle.
 I’m thankful of the law in Uruguay, it’s applied in a perfect way and should be an example to other countries.

-“For me, it’s a very personal debate: how each individual views the fetus, embryo, baby, the concept of motherhood, the stereotype that women are born to be mothers...
+“For me, it’s a very personal debate: How each individual views the foetus, embryo, baby, the concept of motherhood, the stereotype that women are born to be mothers...
 But it has to be law, there’s no discussion there.” — AFP